Seneca-ICTOER/Intro2OOP/docs/C-Encapsulation/classes-and-resources.md

 };
 ```

-The keyword `delete` used in this context has no relation to deallocating dynamic memory.
+The keyword `delete` used in this context has no relation to deallocating dynamic memory; it instructs the compiler to not insert the copy operations.

 ## Summary